Islandora-Collaboration-Group/ISLE/docs/install/host-software-dependencies.md

     * If "Git Bash" is not installed, please install "Git for Windows" now:
         * Download: [Git for Windows](https://gitforwindows.org/)
         * Click `Download`; `Save` this file to your Desktop; `double-click` that file to install; then click `Yes` to the prompt.
-        * Click `Next` and accept ALL of the installer's default selections, with the one following exception:
+        * Click `Next` and accept ALL of the installer's default selections, with one exception:
             * **Choosing the default editor used by Git: Which editor would you like Git to use?**
             * Select your preferred text editor (we recommend "Atom").
-            * If you selected "Atom" and do not yet have it installed, please [install Atom](https://atom.io/) now, then continue below.
+            * If you select "Atom" and do not yet have it installed, the installer expects you to use the provided [Atom](https://atom.io/) link to download and install Atom.
+When that is completed, return to the `Git for Windows` installer, click `Next` and complete that installation.
+(If `Next` is greyed out, click `Back` then `Next` to continue...)
 * Press the Windows key
 * Type `Git Bash`
 * RIGHT-CLICK the "Git Bash" app to open it; select `Run as administrator`; then click `Yes` to the prompt.